Vicomtech/Dataset-of-2D-polygons-for-Additive-Manufacturing/README.md

 	.
 	.
 	```
-If Keep original separations is Yes, the chosen separations remain fix, while if it is No, the separations have been automatically adjusted to ensure that all the convex (sub)polygon is completely filled.
+	If Keep original separations is Yes, the chosen separations remain fix, while if it is No, the separations were automatically adjusted to ensure that all the convex (sub)polygon was completely filled.
+* **Python Scripts:** the folder contains 5 *.py* scripts to plot the polygons and the generated infills.
+	* *loadPolygon.py:* this script has the functions needed to load the polygon and split it into polygons of maximum depth 2.
+	* *loadTxt.py:* this script has the functions needed to load the infills generated for a polygon.
+	* *plotPolygon.py:* this script has the functions needed to plot the polygon.
+	* *plotInfill.py:* this script has the functions needed to plot the infill generated for a polygon.
+	* *main.py:* this script plots a polygon and all the infills generated for it.